What’s On in July 2026 — Newcastle, Lake Macquarie & Hunter Valley

 Location: Performance Arts Culture Cessnock (PACC), Cessnock

-Age Group: All ages — best for younger kids
+Age Group: All ages, but best for younger kids

 Website